SPARQL-Anything/sparql.anything/README.md

  -q,--query <query>                    The path to the file storing the
                                        query to execute or the query
                                        itself.
+ -s,--strategy <strategy>              OPTIONAL - Strategy for query
+                                       evaluation.
+Possible values: '1' -
+                                       triple filtering (default), '0' -
+                                       triplify all data.
+The system
+                                       fallbacks to '0' when the strategy
+                                       is not implemented yet for the
+                                       given resource type.
+ -v,--values <values>                  OPTIONAL - Values passed as input
+                                       to a query template.
+When present,
+                                       the query is pre-processed by
+                                       substituting variable names with
+                                       the values provided.
+The passed
+                                       argument must follow the syntax:
+                                       var_name=var_value.
+Multiple
+                                       arguments are allowed.
+The query is
+                                       repeated for each set of values.

 ```
 Logging can be configured adding the following option (SLF4J):